defenseunicorns/uds-core/README.md

 ### UDS Core Bundles

-Thes bundles are intended for boostrapping common development & testing environments and should not be used for produciton.
+These bundles are intended for bootstrapping common development & testing environments and should not be used for production.
 They also serve as examples to create custom bundles.

 - [k3d-core](./bundles/k3d-core/README.md): A bundle to create a local k3d cluster with UDS Core installed.